-Ladies and gentlemen, today is an important day as it represents a key first step inour collaboration with the ministry of Local Government and the selected District Local Governments in the implementation of the Expanding Social Protection programme.
+Ladies and gentlemen, today is an important day as it represents another major milestoneinour collaboration with the ministry of Local Government and the selected District Local Governments in the implementation of the Expanding Social Protection programme.
 Social Protection is now recognised all over the world as a critical component of national development strategies and key to achieving all inclusive, pro-poor, equitable development and social transformation.
 It is no coincidence that the countries that have the most welldeveloped social protection systems in Africa also exhibit the highest human development indicators and the most dynamic and advanced economies.
+Moreover, around the world no country has achieved middle income status without significant investment in the social protection systems which are required for building a nation's human capital.
+From Asia, to Latin America to our own continent, the development of social protection systems is increasingly recognized as both a catalyst and indicator of national development.